smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 I was all set to leave that part of my life behind me.
 Then it followed me to work.

-## If a clod be washed away by the sea
+## If a clod be washed away by the C

 There are lots of different jobs out there, and a fair number of them are done on computers.
 As a matter of fact, when people ask me what I do for a living, I sometimes simply wave my hand and say "Computers" in a kind of no-you-really-don't-want-to-know-what-Kubernetes-is kind of way.
 I suspect most office workers have a similar aspect of their job that they don't like to dredge up during polite conversation.

 I'm a software engineer on paper, and that's the framing I'll use here because it's the one I know best.
 But I'm sure that those working in design, marketing, visual art, customer service, writing, all sorts of disciplines have felt it too.
-This ever-louder voice booming from on high to integrate LLMs and other generative AI tools into every conceivable point in your workstream.
+This ever-louder voice booming from on high to integrate LLMs and other generative AI products into every conceivable point in your workstream.
 Maybe against your will.
 Probably against your own interests.

 In the software engineering world, at least until quite recently, we all wrote computer code.
 Some of us wore the title "Coder" like a badge of honor to describe the profession.{{% margin-note side %}}I never much cared for it.{{% /margin-note %}} We spent basically the entire 2010s loudly promoting "Everyone should learn to code!" as the cure for all of the ails of that era.
 And coders entered the profession in droves.
 With a _teeny-tiny_ bit of help from years and years of interests rates near zero, the industry flourished.

 There are a bunch of different types of computer code, and one way to visualize the different categories is to imagine them as the different decks on a ship.
 At the bottom, in the ship's sweltering boiler room, we have the **machine code**---the ones and zeros computers are real good at but humans are real bad at.
 Above that we have an **assembly language** layer, still cryptic as all hell but at least comprehensible to a skilled and attentive person who subsists entirely on coffee.
 Above that we have **systems languages** like C and Rust {{% margin-note %}}And maybe Go if you wanna get into fights with certain people.{{% /margin-note %}} that are a pretty good balance between raw control over the computer and ease of getting things done.

 One deck higher, we find ourselves among the **interpreted languages** like Python and JavaScipt which hide a whole bunch of underlying concepts away in the name of making the code easier to write and reason about.
-And yet above that, a whole ecosystem of **low-code** tools that boast a point-and-click interface to building the whole application on top of their hosted platform.
+And yet above that, a whole ecosystem of **low-code** products that boast a point-and-click interface to building the whole application on top of their hosted platform.
 These would be things like Framer and Squarespace.
 Heck, let's throw Excel and Power BI into that pile as well.

 In this hierarchy, the upper level languages mechanically generate the code at the layer(s) beneath.
 If you are working in assembly code, a tool called an **assembler** translates it into machine code without you needing to think about it.
 If you write C or Rust, a **compiler** takes care of the assembly aspects of the program.
 Python and JavaScript are executed by **interpreters**, which were each written in a compiled language, and so on.
 Whichever layer you work in, your code ultimately needs to be translated all the way down to machine code for a computer to make any direct use of it.